Skip to main content

 Genes are the part of a body cell that contain the biological information that parents pass to their children.
 Genes control the growth and development of cells.
 Genes are made of DNA (deoxyribonucleic acid), a substance inside the center (nucleus) of cells that contains instructions for the development of the cell.

-You inherit half of your genetic information from your mother and the other half from your father.
-Genes, alone or in combination, determine what features (genetic traits) a person inherits from his or her parents, such as blood type, hair color, eye color, and other characteristics, including risks of developing certain diseases.
+You inherit half of your genetic information from each birth parent.
+Genes, alone or in combination, determine what features (genetic traits) a person inherits from their parents, such as blood type, hair color, eye color, and other characteristics, including risks of developing certain diseases.
 Certain changes in genes or chromosomes may cause problems in various body processes or functions.

 What are chromosomes?